-Assuming the new year health kick is still in full force or you've been exercising outdoors a fair bit recently, you'll have spotted the Baltic temperatures.
+Assuming you've been exercising outdoors a fair bit recently, you'll have spotted the Baltic temperatures.
 And if you're in that camp, it's worth knowing your skin needs a bit of extra TLC in this weather.
-The willpower to exercise outside in this weather is admirable but sadly, it's not going do much to keep your skin happy and in good condition.
+The willpower to head out in this weather is admirable but sadly, it's not going do much to keep your skin happy and in good condition.
 That's why it might be time to take control with a good skin protection routine.

 To learn more, we spoke to Professor Christian Aldridge, LifeJacket's consultant dermatologist, to get the best advice on how to look after your skin when exercising outdoors this winter.